 AI Governance Policy Template

-This is a template document.
-It must be reviewed by your legal counsel or data protection officer before formal adoption.
+Important: This is a template document.
+It should be reviewed by your legal adviser, compliance lead, or Data Protection Officer before formal adoption.
 It does not constitute legal advice.

 1. Policy Purpose & Scope

-An AI Governance Policy is a formal organisational document that establishes the principles, rules, accountability structures, and compliance requirements governing the use of artificial intelligence tools and systems across the organisation.
+An AI Governance Policy is a formal organisational document that sets the rules, responsibilities, and controls for how AI is used across the business.

 In Scope